developerdeepdives/2019-01-23/README.md

 </Router>
 ```

-Here we can discuss the inclusion of a few of the inline functions:
+Here we can discuss the inclusion of some inline functions:

 - path: Passed any valid URL path or array of paths that can be understood.
-- component: Self explanatory, we pass in the component that should be rendered when that route is invoked.
+- component: Self explanatory, we pass in the component that should be rendered when that route is matched.
 - exact: This is a boolean that will only match if the path matches the location.pathname exactly.

 #### Link

-Provides declarative, accessible navigation around your app.
+Provides declarative and accessible navigation around your app.
 We do not use `a` tags when linking within our app because our routing will not coincide.
-We must use <Link> tags.
+We must use `<Link>` tags.

 ```
 import { Link } from 'react-router-dom'